@PlaneThought41

 End Result:

+I started the paint job with a bit of an undercoat in aluminum paint in areas that I thought I may want to do some chipping (It also comes in handy to expose how well the joins were made.)
 The weathered night-fighter black finish was achieved by multiple black tone applications of paint (none of which are straight black).
-Paint chipping was done by applying a silver paint undercoat in areas such as the leading edges and prop blades.
+Paint chipping was later done in areas such as the leading edges and prop hubs & blades (although a bit too subtle to see).

-The After-Build Report on this kit is that I would definitely recommend this base Tamiya Beaufighter kit for modelers of all skill sets.
+I would definitely recommend this base Tamiya 1/48th scale Beaufighter kit for modelers of all skill sets.
+It has very few assembly problems and offers the typical good fit of Tamiya with a respectable level of detail in the various parts.
 If you want to do the Mk.IIF conversion you should have some experience behind you working with resin and performing kit modifications, as you will have to do major surgery on the wings of a decently expensive kit and it would be a shame to destroy it in the process.

-I will give thanks to the fellow who bought this kit (as well as the Mk.II conversion), started it and then instead of binning it when he gave up on the project, sold it to the next guy, eager to take a crack at it.
+I will also give thanks to the fellow who bought this kit (as well as the Mk.II conversion), started it and then instead of binning it when he gave up on the project, sold it to the next guy, eager to take a crack at it.
 I don't know that I would have otherwise thought to tackle a project like this.
 Certainly my "I hate to see a good kit go to waste" adoption instincts cut in to save this example from from someone's "Shelf of Doom".
-It is now a proud, not-often-seen addition to my RCAF collection.
+It is now a proud, not-often-seen, addition to my growing RCAF model aircraft collection.

 Completed build #183 - October 2015 using the 1/48th scale Tamiya 61964-2800 kit as well as the CMK Beaufighter Mk.IIF Conversion Set No4010.